 Digital government strategies

 A strong political will is important.

-Estonia and Austria are particularly interesting in this regard.
+Austria's and Estonia's digital government approaches are particularly interesting in this regard.
 As in Estonia, Austrian public authorities first imposed on themselves the rules they wanted to apply to society as a whole.
 Initial legal proceedings, the law-drafting process, and then all governmental procedures were brought in line with the program for a paperless government.
 Austria's approach has been very similar to that of Estonia.

 Austria also set itself the challenge of creating a modern communications framework for companies, and a very advantageous competitive environment to attract businesses and promote socio-economic growth in the country.